Hackers are creating fake Microsoft login screens using official logos and text.

 Abusing Microsoft’s branding is one more dirty trick in the hackers’ toolbox.
-By “branding,” we mean the look and style of Microsoft products.
+“Branding” is the look and style of Microsoft products.

 If you are busy at your job, and a Microsoft Windows screen pops up and asks you to do something, wouldn’t you cooperate?
 Of course; crooks know you are busy.

 By now, the hackers’ motives are known to all of us; stealing other peoples’ stuff.
 They will take your information, your money, and your peace of mind.
 Here is what you can do.

 How to stop a fake Office 365 login page

 Use the Office 365 “multi-factor” authentication tool.
 In addition to your login, this tool requires you to access a mobile app or text message to prove your identity.
 Yes this adds login steps, but also it reduces the chances that a crook can get into your private materials.
 AKA “Stop a fake Microsoft login page”